-Winner of the 2021 William Lock Portrait Prize, Frances was born in Cambridge, England in 1983.
+Winner of the Burkes Peerage Foundation Award 2022 and the 2021 William Lock Portrait Prize, Frances was born in Cambridge, England in 1983.
 Because she has a prime interest in figurative classical style she left England to pursue a classical training in Florence at Charles.
 H. Cecil Studios in 2001, Her training was for three years but she continued her association with the school by teaching there each year in the summer term from 2005 to 2011.

 Frances has participated in many exhibitions including The Not the Turner Prize exhibition, the Royal Institute of Oil Painters, the Society of Women Artists, the BP Portrait Award, the Royal Society of British Artists, the Royal Society of Marine Artists and the Royal Society of Portrait Painters Annual Exhibition, where she has shown from 2005.
 And in numerous exhibitions by invitation.

 In 2009 and 2013 Frances had a solo shows in Bonhams Edinburgh.

 Frances now lives with her husband and two children and is busy with commission work in both portraiture and landscape.
 She also paints landscapes for sale.

 Frances Bell paints from life, using the sight-size technique, over a few sittings.
 Whilst she does have a studio which can accommodate visitors for sitting she is also very happy to travel to her sitters.